DoSomething/chompy/docs/imports/rock-the-vote.md

 If an existing User is found using the NS ID, email, or number, we may update the user's `voter_registration_status` or SMS preferences based on the new values from the record.

+Note: We do not update any PII for an existing user (except for a mobile, if we do not have one saved already).

 ### Voter Registration Status

 If there's an existing status on the user, we follow the same hierarchy rules established above but check for a few additional statuses: